sourcegraph/sourcegraph-public-snapshot/doc/api/graphql/search.md

 1. You cannot query multiple result types yet.
 For example, you cannot ask for both text and symbol results in the same query.
 2. The paginated search API currently only works with text results.
 If you try to include `type:symbol` in your query, for example, an error will be returned.
+3. Cursor values given to you by Sourcegraph may change across Sourcegraph versions.
+In this case, once Sourcegraph is upgraded fetching more results for an ongoing paginated search may result in an error and retrying it from the start may be required.